RPTU-EIS/RISCV-Core/README.md

 ## Future Work

-Future work for this project could include adding brancg predictor instead of stalling the pipeline for a better performance of RISC-V instructions, optimizing the pipeline for better performance, or implementing additional features such as out-of-order execution.
+Future work for this project could include adding a branch predictor instead of stalling the pipeline for a better performance of RISC-V instructions, optimizing the pipeline for better performance, or implementing additional features such as out-of-order execution.